DEFRA/defra-ai-agents/playbook/pages/getting-started/technical-delivery-guidance.md

 This section provides practical guidance for designing, building, testing, and deploying AI agents, workflows, RPA bots, and multi-agent systems within Defra.

+> **Note:** Any examples of potential AI tools and framework use (e.g. LangChain, Azure AI Studio, Semantic Kernel, OpenAI Assistants) are illustrative only.
+Always consult the Defra AI Tools Authority or your technical governance lead before selecting or implementing any AI technology to ensure alignment with internal standards, approved platforms, and procurement policy.

 ---

 ### System Architecture Layers